-A growing number of crypto investors are loving the convenience of quick cross-border payments, seamless online shopping, or playing at the best crypto casino.
+Many crypto investors love the convenience of quick cross-border payments, seamless online shopping, or playing at the best crypto casino.
 But a ton of new digital currencies have flooded the market.

 This means that investors need to be careful when choosing what cryptocurrency to invest in.

-Considering the recent Squid Games cryptocurrency scam, investors need to do their research before investing.
+Considering the recent Squid Games cryptocurrency scam, investors must research before investing.